In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 Don, thank you for this information.
 After experiencing most of the symptoms you listed for years, I visited a gastroenterologist and I was diagnosed with acid reflux and hiatal hernia.
 That was about 5 years ago.
 I was put on Protonix and followed their guidelines as far as diet went.
 I stopped taking the medication after six months due to the long term side effects you mention.
 I never got rid of the throat clearing, but figured I would have to live with it.
 My symptoms got much worse last spring and I started the round of specialists appointments (… Read more »

 Hi Linda, You are describing classic symptoms of silent reflux (no heartburn, misdiagnosis as asthma, mucus).
 There is a survey that you can take that will tell you the likelihood that you have silent reflux.
 If you would like to take it, you can find it here: https://theacidrefluxguy.com/SilentRefluxQuiz.
-Also, if needed, I put together a guide with the steps I took to resolve my silent reflux: https://theacidrefluxguy.com/transition
+Also, if needed, I wrote a book with the steps I took to resolve my silent reflux: https://theacidrefluxguy.com/book

 Best Regards,